 If you want to (re)use your company data professionally, you can upload the data to your paid user account.
 Go to the Online Store to purchase your Dragon1 PRO user license.
 If you would like to purchase paid user accounts for your team, please contact sales@dragon1.com.

-Often a data lake is a single store of all enterprise data including raw copies of source system data and transformed data used for tasks such as reporting, visualization, advanced analytics, and machine learning.
-It is one of the most important architectural concepts to make artificial intelligence happen.
+Often, a data lake is a single store of all enterprise data, including raw copies of source system data and transformed data used for tasks such as reporting, visualization, advanced analytics, and machine learning.
+It is one of the most important architectural concepts that make artificial intelligence happen.

 Dragon1 supports you to work on the platform in a repository application and a designer application.
 Dragon1 also supports you to work with .dragon1 Files.